-NCI asked if families can choose the support workers and service coordinators who work with their family member.
+NCI asked if families can choose the support workers and servi work with their family member. ce coordinators who

 Can your family choose or change your family member's provider agencies?

 NCI tells us 7 out of every 10 people said they always or usually choose or change their family member's provider agencies.